raniceyue/edurec/README.md

 [Link to Figma Prototype](https://www.figma.com/proto/FMun6ppVlsUrE6L2RoGAiM/CS3240-Assignment-2?node-id=2%3A2&scaling=scale-down)

 I decided to choose EduRec as it was an important administrative website for all NUS students.
 Despite its importance, for some reason the website was poorly designed and buggy.

+This design was implemented using jQuery and Boostrap.

 ### Constraints